nicholaswilde/recipes/docs/mediterranean/vegetarian-paella.md

 ### Step 6

-When liquid has all been absorbed, add zuchini, and cook for another 10 minutes, then serve with lime wedges.
+When liquid has all been absorbed, add zucchini, and cook for another 10 minutes, then serve with lime wedges.

 ## :link: Source